Atry/MIXIN/specification.md

 ### 7.1 JSON Schema Reference

 The following JSON Schema defines the structure of MIXIN files.
-It specifies the types and constraints for mixin definitions, including references, properties, and inheritance rules.
+It specifies the types and constraints for mixin definitions, including inheritances, properties, and inheritance rules.
 This schema is useful for validating MIXIN files to ensure they conform to the expected format.

 ```json
 {